How to Remove Popcorn Ceilings

 Needless to say, it was a bit more than that.
 Okay, quite a bit more than that, unfortunately.

-Part of me is thankful that I didn’t know all it would take, or maybe I would have thought it wasn’t worth the effort.
+Part of me is thankful that I didn’t know all it would take, or potentially I would have thought it wasn’t worth the effort.
 Part of me wishes I would have known, so I could have been mentally prepared.
-I was not mentally prepared and it hit me hard in the midst of all the remodeling drama.
+I was not mentally prepared, and it hit me hard in the midst of all the remodeling drama.

 Now I am totally thankful that we have smooth white ceilings and I don’t regret it at all!
 And I think, if it works for you, you should scrape your popcorn ceilings too!

 Here are the supplies I used to scrape our popcorn ceilings.